Story written by EPelle

 Thom Hunt of San Diego held the previous indoor mile record with a best of 4.02,7.
 Webb not only erased Hunt's 25-year-old mile record, he obliterated Hunt's high school indoor 1.500m record en-route, running 3.43,27 to Hunt's 3.46,6.

 ''I opted to run the elite race, because there would be less pressure than in a high school mile, where I would have to run the pace.
-And from the entry in the elite race, I knew the pace would be faster,'' said Webb to the New York Times on his historic day six years ago (
+And from the entry in the elite race, I knew the pace would be faster,'' said Webb to the New York Times on his historic day six years ago (story).

 Jim Ryun (3.55,3), who holds the USA national high school record, broke four minutes on five different occasions outdoors, with Tim Danielson (3.59,4) and Marty Liquori (3.59,8) also managing to break the magical barrier outdoors.